 - Monitor faculty feedback rates: Report administrator access allows you to monitor response rates during an active administration.
 Use the opportunity to communicate with individual faculty members ways they might be able to improve, offer support and resources, or applaud their strong feedback.
 Please refer to our support article Reporting Guide for Deans and Chairs for more information.

 Faculty members can have the greatest impact on evaluation response rates due to their frequent interactions with students.
 The following strategies offer ways to capitalize on this potential for impact.

 - Direct Access Link: Instructors can provide a unique evaluation link to enrolled students for direct access to a course section's evaluation.
 Only students enrolled in the course section will be authenticated into the evaluation, bypassing the landing page.
-When the evaluation is completed, the student can simply click the "return to course list button," where any other available evaluations will be listed.
 During class, instructors can post the "Direct Access Link" on the board/projector for students to access from their mobile device.
-Please refer to the support article for instructions.
+Please refer to this support article for instructions.

-In addition to the resources and suggestions provided above, we also offer ongoing training that is available to anyone on campus.
-Please visit our schedule of online training here and sign up for a session today!
-Our support site hosts additional resources on best practices, managing your administrations, and everything else in between.
-Visit our Course Evaluations support page here.
-For any technical issues related to Course Evaluations, please submit a support ticket at the following link: support.campuslabs.com/ticket.
+In addition to the resources and suggestions provided above, our support site hosts additional resources on best practices, managing your administrations, and everything else in between.
+Visit our Evaluate support page here.
+For any technical issues related to Evaluate, or to connect with your consultant, please submit a support ticket at the following link: support.campuslabs.com/ticket.